Kirtland I. Perky: Early life and education

 Born in Smithville, Ohio, he attended the public schools and graduated from Ohio Northern University in Ada in 1888.
 He studied law at the University of Iowa College of Law in Iowa City, and was admitted to the bar in 1890, commencing practice in Wahoo, Nebraska.

 Career

 At age 27, Perky moved west in 1894 to Albion, Idaho, and was district judge of the fourth judicial district of Idaho in 1901.
 He moved to Boise and continued the practice of law.

 Following the death of Weldon B. Heyburn in 1912, Perky was appointed to the vacant U.S. Senate seat by Governor James H. Hawley.
 A Democrat, he served less than three months, from November 18, 1912, to February 5, 1913, when a successor was elected, James H. Brady.

 Perky resumed the practice of law in Boise, and moved to California in 1923, and continued the practice of law in Los Angeles.

 Personal life

-Persky died at age 71 in 1939 at Good Samaritan Hospital.
+Perky died at age 71 in 1939 at Good Samaritan Hospital.
 He was buried in Forest Lawn Cemetery in Glendale.